ted-tanner/entries-backend/Readme.md

 * Throttle password attempts similar to how OTP attempts get throttled
 * Editing budget shouldn't allow for changing categories.
 Handle that in separate endpoint
-* [UPDATE: Look at second bullet under this and follow that] Endpoints for editing, adding, and deleting categories for a budget.
+* Endpoints for editing, adding, and deleting categories for a budget.
 Perhaps this should be done with a single endpiont that edits the categories for a given budget and accepts a list of all the categories and does the necessary replacements (the edit/add/delete can be separate functions in DB utils, but they should be able to handle multiple at a time to avoid the N+1 queries problem)?
 A few things that need to be accounted for:
   - If a category is deleted, all entries with that category need to be updated.
 Perhaps their `category` field could be set `uncategorized` category?
-  - Perhaps the server should just get out of the business of handling categories altogether and just store categories as strings.
-The client can then create a set of those strings for calculations.
-This might be the most robust (least error prone) solution.
+  - Perhaps no deletion is necessary for categories until budget is deleted

 * Get web app running
 * Figure out how to do timezone-aware dates